Visheshbons/v-blogger/README.md

 2. Create and publish text-only blog posts.
 3. Send DMs to any other user
 4. Markdown syntax is supported for posts
+5. Likes and Comments for posts

 ## Coming soon...

 1. Account modification
-2. Likes and comments for posts
-3. Account deletion
+2. Account deletion
-4. Post editing and deletion
+3. Post editing and deletion

 ## Contributing